MattPCollins/Classification/README.md

 This is where the domain knowledge comes into play – the data is “good enough” for the classification we’re trying to achieve.
 We know there is no company called “talk”, but we know it represents Talk Talk exclusively, thus can safely use it as a feature.
 Notes:
 Domain knowledge and understanding of the data itself is still key - being able to quickly filter out anything at the start will have its benefits for improving the efficiency of the correlation matrix.
-Finding the right balance of using data cleaning for obvious winners that will help improve efficiency in the correlation matrix itself and using the correlation matrix may help with data cleaning, which may be a manually intensive effort . e.g. the pseudocode if title contains ‘vodaphone’:
+Finding the right balance of using data cleaning for obvious winners that will help improve efficiency in the correlation matrix itself and using the correlation matrix may help with data cleaning, which may be a manually intensive effort.

+e.g. the pseudocode

+    if title contains ‘vodaphone’:
 	    then title = ‘vodaphone’
 etc.
 Doing this for every provider becomes unscalable very quickly and may be subject to bias when using a sample data set which is not necessarily representative of the complete data.